QLS Quad Output 4-20 mA Current

 Galvanic & Active Isolation: A single input current loop is split into four independent output loops I1, I2, I3 and I4 by four current generators.
-The input and output signals are galvanically isolated from power and earth ground by up to 275 Vac.
-Active circuitry isolates the input Signal Ground and the four output Local Grounds from each other to a common mode voltage of ±10V, thereby avoiding ground loops.
-Common mode voltages, labeled CMV1 to CMV4 in the diagram, reflect actual voltage differences between Signal Ground and Local Ground.
+The input and output signals are galvanically isolated from power and earth grounds by up to 264 Vac.
+Active circuitry allows a common mode voltage up to ±10V between Local Signal Ground (on pins 1) and the Remote Grounds.
+Each common mode voltages, labeled CMV1 to CMV4 in the diagram, reflects the actual voltage difference between Local Signal Ground and the Remote Ground.
 Such differences can be caused by current flows in the factory.

 Grounded loads: Any output load R can be connected to a Local Ground instead of current return.
-The Local Grounds can each be different, but can only differ from Signal Ground by a safe common mode voltage CMV.
-Signal Ground should be tied to minimize noise pickup.
+The Remote Grounds can each be different, but can only differ from Signal Ground by a safe common mode voltage CMV.
+Signal Ground should be tied to Earth Ground to minimize noise pickup.

 Input-output isolation: If a load R is grounded to a Local Ground, the available common mode voltage CMV is limited on the positive side by the unit's internal power supply and on the negative side by the 600 mW power dissipation limit of an output transistor.
 The above diagram shows allowable CMV as a function of output load resistance R. For example, with a 250Ω load, CMV can range from -13V to +17V.
 With a 500Ω load, CMV can range from -18V to +12V.
 The unit will not work correctly if CMV limits are exceeded or the load resistance is greater than 600Ω.

 Laureate QLS Quad Output 4-20 mA Loop Splitter / Retransmitter